 Less than a year after buying that camera I started shooting weddings.
 I'd say I jumped in head first.
 Wedding photography is sum of every kind of photography there is.
 It's product photography, sports photography, portrait photography, real estate photography - every kind of Bubba Gump photography wrapped up in one day, and you can't miss a thing.
 I thrived in wedding photography, and I'm incredibly grateful for everything I learned in the 5 years that I focused on it.

-But somewhere in the throws of being a wedding photographer, I moved next door to a real estate agent.
+But somewhere in the throws of being a wedding photographer, I moved next door to a real estate agent (Hi Melissa!).
 We became friends and I started doing some of her listing photos.
-I moved forward in real estate slowly, but the more I did them, the more right it felt.
+I moved forward in real estate slowly, but the more I did them, the more right it felt right.
 It was as though I was a combination lock, and it had taken me three turns to click into place.
 I decided to go all in.
+The rest, as they say, is history (and the reason you're reading this bio in the first place).

 Ansel Adams says, "the most important part of a camera is the twelve inches behind it."
 My best friend says, "find your passion and the money will come."
 These two sentiments sum up how I want to live everyday.
 Immersed in my passion, consistently growing and learning, and providing for my family and our future.